 Proper nutrition is not the same thing as having safe food.
-Likewise, always practice proper food safety measures and procedures to also prevent foodborne illness.
+To ensure your healthy food is safe, always follow proper food safety principles and procedures to also prevent foodborne illness.

 Fruit and Vegetables